akdemirlab/HiCPlotter/README.md

 </figure>

 ## Focusing to a region within a chromosome
-_Start and end locations can be specified as bin numbers with -s and -e parameters._
+_Start and end locations can be specified as bin numbers with -s and -e parameters.
+Use -pi 1 to identify putative TAD domains._

 _Color of triangles specify interaction frequency in a given TAD._